Engel relations in 4-manifold topology: Proof of theorem : A homotopy solution to the AB slice problem.

 The proof for an arbitrary link $L=(l_1, \ldots, l_n)\in \{\!$Bing(Hopf)$\!\}_5$, defined by Bing doubling without ramification, is directly analogous.
 The decompositions $D^4=A_i\cup B_i$, $i=2, \ldots, n$ may be taken to be the trivial decomposition, $2$-handle$\, \cup\, $collar.
 The decomposition $D^4=A_1\cup B_1$ has one $2$-handle and its $1$-handles are defined by the links $K_i$ whose number and type are determined, as above, by the proof of corollary \ref{Engel corollary}.

-Finally consider an arbitrary $n$-component link $L$ in $\{\!$Bing(Hopf)$\!\}_5$.
-In this general setting $L$ is not assumed to be almost homotopically trivial.
-By assumption all $\bar\mu$-invariants of $L$ of length $\leq 4$ vanish.
-It is convenient to consider the proof of lemma \ref{weak homotopy lemma} as a sequence of weakly null-homotopic links $L=L_4, L_5, \ldots,L_{n}=$unlink, where all $\bar\mu$-invariants of $L_i$ of length $\leq i$ are trivial, $4\leq i\leq n$.
-Specifically, the proofs of lemma \ref{Engel nilpotent}, corollary \ref{Engel corollary}, and the additivity of Milnor's invariants under band sums \cite{K2} show that band-sums of $L$ with links in figure \ref{Engel links1} may be performed so that the result is $L_5$ as above.
-Recall that the $5$-component elementary weakly null-homotopic in figure \ref{Engel links1} correspond to $4$-fold commutators $h_1,\ldots, h_4$ in corollary \ref{Engel corollary}.
-Then band-sums with elementary links corresponding to $5$-fold commutators yield $L_6$, etc.
+Finally, consider an arbitrary $n$-component link $L=(l_1,\ldots, l_n)$ in $\{\!$Bing(Hopf)$\!\}_5$.
+In this general setting $L$ is not assumed to be almost homotopically trivial, but by assumption all $\bar\mu$-invariants of $L$ of length $\leq 4$ vanish.
+Let $k+1$ be the minimal number of components in $L$ forming a homotopically essential link (by assumption $k\geq 4$).
+Choose such a $(k+1)$-component sub-link $L'$ of $L$; renumbering the components if necessary, $L'=(l_1,\ldots, l_{k+1})$.
+Note that $L'$ is almost homotopically trivial.